5 ENCLOSURE DESIGN CONSIDERATIONS FOR VALVE AND PUMP WINTERIZATION

 5. Ease of maintenance access

-Some of these may seem obvious - and they are.
-But there's a reason pilots use checklists - it's easy to overlook key details sometimes.
+Some of these are more obvious than others, but there’s a reason the most experienced pilots use checklists: it’s too easy to gloss over key details.

 Optimal size

-Heating space is inefficient and oversizing your enclosure will drive up operating costs and require a larger heater.
-At the same time an enclosure that is undersized may leave equipment too close to exterior walls or leave portions of the slab exposed, allowing your heat to dissipate.
+Heating excess space is inefficient and oversizing your enclosure drives up operating costs and will require a heavier duty heater than you may actually need.
+At the same time, an undersized enclosure may leave equipment too close to exterior walls or leave portions of the slab exposed, allowing heat to dissipate.

 Use the right heater

-The design should also consider the consequence / potential cost of a failure (consider redundancy, remote alerts or other options in case of failure) and it's typically best to focus on heating the slab.
+Enclosure design should also consider the consequence or potential cost of a failure.
+Consider redundancy countermeasures such as remote alerts in case of failure.
+In most cases, it’s best to focus on heating the slab.

-In many installations water is the primary concern, and often the environments are naturally wet.
-Therefore a heater designed for wet/damp environments are typically preferable (even when the equipment you're protecting isn't common water valves or pumps.)
+In many installations, water is the primary concern, and often, environments are prone to moisture.
+A heater designed for wet/damp environments is preferable, even when the equipment being protected isn't a conventional water valve or water pump.

 Be realistic about the temperature parameters

-iecc-climate-zone-map-pump-enclosure-winterization.jpgObviously the biggest factor to consider is how cold it will get outside (for how long, with how much insulating snow cover, etc.) and the lowest acceptable ambient temperature for your equipment.
-Again, if it's keeping water from freezing that will likely be different than if you need to keep oil flowing or other processes on track.
+iecc-climate-zone-map-pump-enclosure-winterization.jpgThe main factor to consider with winterizing a pump or valve is how cold it will get outside, for how long, with how much insulating snow cover, and so on.
+Factor in the lowest acceptable ambient temperature for your equipment.
+Again, if the threshold is keeping water from freezing, that will likely be a different marker than what’s needed to keep oil flowing or to maintain other processes.

-Generally the ASSE Standard 1060 is a helpful guideline.
-While it's focused on backflow preventer valve enclosures, it's a reasonable planning tool for a pump skid enclosures or shelters for a wide variety of equipment.
-It covers snow and wind load requirements.
+Generally, the ASSE 1060 standard is a helpful guideline.
+While it focuses on backflow preventer valve enclosures, it's a reasonable planning tool for pump skid enclosures or shelters for a wide variety of equipment, addressing snow and wind load requirements.

 Maintenance access

-Plan for that eventuality up front.
-When the remote temperature alarm buzzes, or the equipment itself alerts to a failure, your team still has to be able to quickly resolve the issue even when the conditions are harsh.
+Plan for that eventuality.
+When the remote temperature alarm goes off, or the equipment itself alerts a failure, your team still has to be able to quickly resolve the issue, even when the conditions are harsh.
+Murphy’s law, and so on.

-Make that as simple as possible by designing in appropriate maintenance access.
+Make that access as simple as possible by designing for appropriate maintenance access.
 Position panels for direct access and provide roof access to hoist equipment out if required.

 Designed around your application - not vice versa

-The right design often requires more than just the blanket wrap solution or some standard stock enclosure.
-But knowing the questions to ask can substantially simplify the engineer's job.
-Our engineers are here to help you as we've helped hundreds of others trying to spec the right enclosure for the requirements.
-We'd be happy to provide a free consultation.
-Give us a call at 800.245.6333 or fill out our quick form.
+The right enclosure design often requires more than just the blanket wrap solution or a standard stock enclosure.
+Knowing the right questions to ask can substantially simplify an engineer's job.
+Our enclosure engineers are here to help you, just as we've helped thousands of others trying to design the right enclosure for their needs.

 New call-to-action